Menu

 1. Explain how to switch off when you work flexibly – and how to enable your colleagues to do the same

 We have heard concerns from employers that the right to switch off could contradict or impede the right to work flexibly.
-Whilst the detail of the legislation is not yet known, this will certainly not be the intention.
+Whilst the detail of the Code of Practice is not yet known, this will certainly not be the intention.
 It is likely to be down to employers to set up monitoring arrangements that work for their people – and within this to ensure that flexible arrangements are accounted for.
 Where you have team members who work flexibly, outside of the traditional 9-5, more thought will need to be given to communication and scheduling of messages.
 We can all do a lot by being mindful of the recipients of our emails before we send them, and considering how it’s likely to fit with their working patterns.
 Practices such as explaining in your email that an immediate response isn’t required, and/or scheduling emails to be sent at more sociable times, can go a long way.
 For teams who operate over multiple time zones, this considerate approach to asynchronous working times is second nature.
 The ability to mute or pause notifications can also have a significant impact, enabling employees to access communications at a time that suits their own working pattern.

 1. Work with your teams to consider client needs